ywchen814/ExpoRecSys-Item-Recommendation-with-Flask-API-and-Elasticsearch/README.md

 ## File Structure

-- `api.py`: Implements the Flask API with endpoints for item recommendation and product search
+- `api.py`: Implement the Flask API with endpoints for item recommendation and product search
-- `es.py`: Contains functions to connect to Elasticsearch, perform product searches based on keywords
+- `es.py`: Contain functions to connect to Elasticsearch, perform product searches based on keywords
+- `es_store_data.py`: Load data in a dictionary format and store it into Elasticsearch
-- `utils.py`: Provides utility functions for the recommendation model, including Recommending Top-K, Embedding Normalization, Loading Tensor Embeddings
+- `utils.py`: Provide utility functions for the recommendation model, including Recommending Top-K, Embedding Normalization, Loading Tensor Embeddings
 - `data/`: Directory to store data in a dictionary format for immediate storage in Elasticsearch
 - `embedding/`: Directory to store product name and description embeddings transformed from Sentence-BERT